What is Facebook Libra Cryptocurrency? [The Most Comprehensive Guide]- Part 1

 To say that Facebook has had a rough 2018, will be a gross understatement.
 In March 2018, Facebook was rocked by the Cambridge Analytica scandal.
 Over 50 million Facebook users got their private data compromised in one of the worst data privacy breaches in history.
 The data extracted has been used to build psychological profiles to influence elections around the world.
 Following this, CEO Mark Zuckerberg was forced to attend a Congressional hearing.
 Directly because of this scandal, Facebook’s shares went for a tumble.
 The stocks dropped by a staggering 20% as the company lost $120 billion in value.

 However, it was in the middle of a terrible 2018 that the first seeds of Libra were planted.
-In May 2018, it was revealed that Facebook is establishing a blockchain division which would run under the supervision of David Marcus, who had earlier overseen the creation of Facebook Messenger.
+In May 2018, it was revealed that Facebook is establishing a blockchain division that would run under the supervision of David Marcus, who had earlier overseen the creation of Facebook Messenger.
 This happened four months after CEO Mark Zuckerberg stated in his new year resolution post that he wanted Facebook to “go deeper and study the positive and negative aspects of” cryptocurrencies.

 Then in December 2018, news came out that Facebook is building a cryptocurrency which will make it easy for them to transfer money on WhatsApp.
 The currency is going to be focussed on India since they have 400 million WhatsApp users.
 To make sure that the currency is not as volatile as traditional cryptos, this one will be a stablecoin.